 English for Teaching Purposes

-Registration for English 180
+Instructions for English 180 registration

 - Complete this Student Information Form (download here).
 Make sure you indicate the times that are available for you.

 - Email your completed Student Information Form to Lily Compton (email@example.com) and include any additional information, e.g. course schedule, or questions, etc.

 ITAs who are also required to take Engl 99S based on their English Placement Test result can take Engl 180 during the first semester followed by Engl 99 during the second semester.
 See https://apling.engl.iastate.edu/english-placement-test/